dianatataru/ancestryinference_workflow/README.md

 ## 2. Read Counting or Variant Calling

 Identify reads that do not map uniquely to parental genome and exclude them using ```ngsutils```.
-Then reads matching each parental allele at ancestry informative sites are counted from a samtools mpileup file for each hybrid individual.
-This is what the pipeline does and it works well for low coverage data but my data is high coverage (23x).
+Variant calling with bcftools, then reads matching each parental allele at ancestry informative sites are counted from a samtools mpileup file for each hybrid individual.

-So alternatively I could use do variant calling with bcftools.

 ## 3. Thinning to one AIM per read across individuals